Stadio Brianteo

-Stadio Brianteo, known for sponsorship reasons as the U-Power Stadium since September 2020, is a multi-purpose stadium in Monza, Italy, and the home of AC Monza.
+Stadio Brianteo is a multi-purpose stadium in Monza, Italy, and the home of AC Monza.
 Mostly used for football matches, the stadium was built in 1988 and has a capacity of 17,102.
 The stadium is also used for rugby matches, concerts and other events.

+The stadium was known as the U-Power Stadium between 2020 and 2026 for sponsorship reasons.